Search

 An example is CrossViT, a cross-attention Vision Transformer for Image Classification.
 Computer vision research indicates that when pre-trained with a sufficient amount of data, ViT models are at least as robust as ResNet models.

-Difference between CNN and ViT (ViT vs. CNN)
+Difference Between CNN and ViT (ViT vs. CNN)

 The ViT is a visual model based on the architecture of a transformer originally designed for text-based tasks.
 The ViT model represents an input image as a series of image patches, like the series of word embeddings used when using transformers to text, and directly predicts class labels for the image.
-ViT exhibits an extraordinary performance when trained on enough data, breaking the performance of a similar state-of-the-art CNN with 4x fewer computational resources.
+ViT exhibits an extraordinary performance when trained on enough data, breaking the performance of a similar SOTA CNN with 4x fewer computational resources.

 CNN versus VIT benchmark chart